ajitagupta/motivationforeverybody/README.md

 motivation they need to do what they need to do when tomorrow comes— because success, even tiny, incremental success, is the best motivational tool of all.

+To accomplish anything worthwhile, and especially to achieve a goal others say is impossible, you have to work your ass off.
+There are no shortcuts.
+The only way is the hard way.